 In Harm’s Way: The Reality of Law Enforcement Profession

 FACT: More law enforcement officers die by their own hand than in the line-of-duty!
 Suicide is the intentional taking of one’s life.
 Recent studies have revealed that a law enforcement officer takes their own life about every 40 hours somewhere in America.
 But despite this numbers, many agencies don’t have policies for awareness prevention, intervention programs or how to handle the aftermath of an officer suicide.
 The IN HARM’S WAY Class was developed in 2001.
 Today many law enforcement organizations and agencies are beginning to address the issue.
-This class offers provides the student with a reality look at the law enforcement profession and the causes that can lead an officer to suicide from depression to unethical acts, from the involvement in a critical incident to relationship issues and domestic violence, from facing a life threatening situation to the lost of a career identity.
 We will review cases and what fellow officers can do if the suspect an officer is suicidal.
 Provide ideas and examples of successful programs that agencies have put in place to address officer suicide and how to deal with the aftermath.

 One of the greatest threats to correctional officer wellness involves the stress and trauma they face as a result of their occupation.
 With the known dangers, low pay, long hours, stress, and trauma, it is becoming difficult to hire and retain officers.
 Inmates today are more violent and carry an “I don’t care attitude.”
 In providing the daily management of inmates and supervising offenders, officers face a wide array of stressors that, in many cases are unique to their profession.
 Stress can have significant negative consequences for correctional officers as it affects their health and well-being, work performance, and their personal life.
 According to research, these consequences can decrease the safety of a correctional environment, create a liability for the agency, cause a high turnover of staff, create poor performance, law suits and reduces the legitimacy of an organization in the eyes of the employees and those they supervise.